 NOTE: Wave does not calculate or track the unit value of inventory for your business - this workaround only works after you've calculated the monetary value of your units.

-Create additional accounts
+Create new accounts

-- On the left hand menu bar, head to Accounting > Chart of Accounts
+- On the left-hand menu bar, head to Accounting > Chart of Accounts

 - Under the Asset account type, click on the Inventory account to add it.
 On the next line enter the name of this new account.
 Click Save to create the new account.